-As a general guideline, it’s a good idea to start with iron-fortified baby cereals or puréed meats if your infant is breastfed (breastfed babies are more likely to need extra iron than formula fed babies).
+As a general guideline, it’s a good idea to start with iron-fortified baby cereals or pureed meats if your infant is breastfed.
+Breastfed babies are more likely to need extra iron than formula-fed babies.

 It’s also advisable to start with simple, single-ingredient purees of meat, vegetables, and fruits.

-Choosing brands that are certified organic, use BPA-free materials, and are conscious of using whole food ingredients (e.g., they don’t add “extras” like salt, sugar, corn syrup) helps ensure a healthy start for your little one.
+Choosing brands that are certified organic, use BPA-free materials, and are conscious of using whole food ingredients (e.g., they don’t add “extras” like salt, sugar, or corn syrup) helps ensure a healthy start for your little one.

 - Wait until your baby shows signs of readiness for solid food.